-In some cases, a child may have a combination of conditions that suggest DiGeorge syndrome, but the laboratory test doesn't indicate a deletion in chromosome 22.
+In some cases, a child may have a combination of conditions that suggest DiGeorge syndrome, but the lab test doesn't indicate a deletion in chromosome 22.
 Although these cases present a diagnostic challenge, the coordination of care to address all of the medical, developmental or behavioral problems will likely be similar.

 Health care team